symbolic/MirWTFApp/README.md

 # WTF‽ (The MirOS Project)
-Offline-capable Android frontend for The MirOS Project's WTF acronym search
+Offline-capable Android frontend for The MirOS Project’s WTF acronym search

 This is an Android frontend to the `wtf` command as included in The MirOS Project (more precisely the acronyms database thereof).